Making payments from project bank accounts

-The head contractor must ensure there are enough funds to make the payments when an amount is liable to be paid.
+However, the head contractor must ensure there are enough funds to make the payments when they are due.

 An insufficient balance is not an acceptable excuse for failing to pay subcontractors.

-When the relevant trust account doesn't have enough funds when an amount becomes due, the head contractor must cover this shortfall by depositing the necessary amount into the trust account (i.e. the difference between the available balance and the amounts they're liable to pay).
+When the relevant trust account doesn't have enough funds when an amount becomes due, the head contractor must cover this shortfall by depositing the necessary amount (i.e. the difference between the available balance and the amount due to be paid) into the trust account.

-For example, if they need to pay $6,000 to subcontractors on a specific date, and the balance of the general trust account is $4,000, the head contractor must deposit $2,000 into the general trust account before the due date.
+For example, if the head contractor needs to pay $6,000 to subcontractors on a specific date, and the balance of the general trust account is $4,000, the head contractor must deposit $2,000 into the general trust account before the due date.

 Failing to top up the PBA is an offence under section 30 of the BIF Act with a penalty of up to 100 penalty units or 1 year of imprisonment.

 If a head contractor is unable to top up the PBA to cover the shortfall, they should pay the subcontractor part of what's owing using the available funds in the PBA, even if they can't pay the full liable amount.